|

 - Rain stop

-is a piece that runs across the garage floor, and holds the door flush against
+stop, is a piece that runs across the garage floor, and holds the door flush

 - Rear track hangers

-attach the horizontal track to the ceiling, thus stabilizing it.
+hangers attach the horizontal track to the ceiling, thus stabilizing

 - Roller assembly